 New sensor technologies enable valid lying data collection even when kept on pasture.
 The lying behavior of dairy cows influences animal welfare, animal health and willingness to perform as well as economic efficiency.
 Compared to stables, the lying times can be postponed or the daily lying time can be limited in pasture farming.
-At the Bio-Institute of the HBLFA Raumberg-Gumpenstein, changes in the temporal lying behavior of dairy cows were investigated when switching from stable keeping (“stable”) to pasture keeping (“pasture conversion”) as well as subsequent short-grass full pasture keeping (“full pasture”) in different pastures -Growing heights (AWH), examined in two experiments (2018 and 2019).
+At the Bio-Institute of the HBLFA Raumberg-Gumpenstein, changes in the temporal lying behavior of dairy cows were investigated when switching from stable keeping (“stable”) to pasture keeping (“pasture conversion”) and in subsequent short-grass full pasture keeping (“full pasture”) in different pastures -Growing heights (AWH), examined in two experiments (2018 and 2019).

 This is how it was measured